githubixx/ansible-role-harden-linux/README.md

 Possible values are `on`,`off`,`low`,`medium`,`high` and `full`.

-Next we've the Sshguard settings.
-Sshguard protects from brute force attacks against SSH.
+Next we've the "sshguard" settings. "sshguard" protects from brute force attacks against SSH.
 To avoid locking out yourself for a while you can add IPs or IP ranges to a whitelist.
 By default it's basically only "localhost":

 ```yaml
 harden_linux_sshguard_whitelist: